jasilberman/tensorflow-macOS-gpu/README.md

 # Tensorflow

 ```
-Note: As of version 1.2, TensorFlow no longer provides GPU support on macOS.
+Note From Tensorflow Official Site: As of version 1.2, TensorFlow no longer provides GPU support on macOS.
 ```

 This repo try to build tensorflow-gpu on macOS